 Alan represents firm clients in all areas of international trade, including:

-- Export controls (U.S. defense/ITAR and dual-use/EAR, and EU dual-use controls)
+- Export controls (U.S. defense/ITAR, dual-use/EAR, and EU controls)

-- Economic sanctions programs/embargoes (including Iran, Russia, Cuba and Cyber-related)
+- Economic and trade sanctions programs/embargoes (including Iran, Russia, Cuba and Cyber-related)

 - Customs/import controls